Walworth Town Hall

 - Architect: Feix & Merlin

-- Contacts: Jan Donovan
+- Contacts: Jan Donovan, Ailish Collins

 - LPA: London Borough of Southwark